 We have price and departure information about the following trips in Nepal (river prices only – flights not included).
 The dossier for this trip includes more information regarding the extension to Bardia National Park which is located near the take out point of this trip.
 This can be booked during the online checkout.

-In order to secure your place pay your deposit of £600 per person (USD $750 for U.S. customers).
+In order to secure your place a deposit of USD $750 per participant is required.

 We find most of our clients have in their posession already what is needed for a river rafting journey.
 We have broken down here the items into what you’ll need on the river and in camp.
 We also suggest you take a quick look at the video on How To Pack A Dry Bag.
 An equipment list of what you will require for your adventure will be sent to you prior to your departure along with a Water By Nature Travel Bag.